Occupational Therapy M.S.

 |OCTH 880||GRADUATE PROJECT IN OCCUPATIONAL THERAPY||3|

 NOTE: Students have the option of earning a graduate certificate in Autism Studies or in Family-Professional Collaboration.
-See these sections in the catalog for more information.
 Students who elect to earn a certificate will be required to extend the length of the master’s degree program in order to complete the entire certificate program.

 Suggested Plan of Study

 |OCTH 600||4||OCTH 614||5||OCTH 678||3|

 |OCTH 610||3||BIOL 427||2|